mscheifer/thefamilycookies/springerlie.md

 # Instructions
 In a bowl, mix flour and baking powder.

-Melt the shortening in the microwave.

 In a separate bowl, using an electric mixer, beat egg yolks until thick and light.
 Pour in sugar slowly while continuing to beat.
 Pour in flour and baking powder mix 1/2 a cup at a time.
+Melt the shortening in the microwave.
 Mix in milk aniseed salt and melted shortening.

+Continue mixing past the stage where there are small balls and until the whole mixture becomes one or two large balls.

 Grease baking sheets with crisco.